kube-rs/website/docs/controllers/relations.md

 ## Owned Relation

 The [Controller::owns] relation is the most straight-forward and most ubiquitous one.
-One object controls the lifecycle of a child object, and cleanup happens automatically via [ownerReferences].
+One object controls the lifecycle of a child object, and cleanup happens automatically via [[gc#Owner-References]].

 ```rust
 let cmgs = Api::<ConfigMapGenerator>::all(client.clone());